Update: GSK Wants Generic Zofran Lawsuits Dismissed

 Zofran Master Complaint Filed; Novartis Named as New Defendant

-That all changed on March 23, 2015, when Novartis bought out GSK’s oncology division and became Zofran’s NDA sponsor.
+That all changed on March 23, 2015, when Novartis bought out GSK’s oncology division and became Zofran’s New Drug Application sponsor.
 Novartis now owns the right to sell Zofran in the U.S., and is responsible for maintaining the drug’s labeling.
 GSK will continue to manufacture the brand name medication, but Novartis “became involved in the research, manufacture, testing, packaging, labeling, advertising, promoting, marketing, and selling of Zofran in the United States,” according to the Master Complaint.

 “Novartis gained knowledge of the false and misleading promotion of Zofran for treating pregnancy-related nausea, sometimes referred to as morning sickness, and of the risks of prenatal exposure to Zofran.
 Novartis had a duty and continues to have a duty to warn adequately and to correct GSK’s misrepresentations and has failed to do so.”

 However, according to the Master Complaint, Novartis will only be included as a defendant in complaints filed after March 23, 2015.
-Citing multiple epidemiological studies, plaintiffs allege that the maternal use of Zofran during pregnancy can increase the risk for a large number of congenital malformations including heart defects, cleft palate and clubfoot.

 Plaintiffs Fight GSK Over Zofran ‘Product Identification’